As you can probably imagine, we do a lot of dinner research in our house.

 - 8 chicken thighs can also use chicken breast, boneless and skinless

 - 1/2 tbsp freshly squeezed lemon juice approx.1 lemon

 - 1/2 tsp ground black pepper

 - 1/2 tsp dried thyme

-- 8 carrots at an angle, sliced on the bias
+- 8 large carrots at an angle, sliced on the bias

 This post contains affiliate links for products I use regularly and highly recommend.